Listed below are answers to some frequently asked questions.

 A – This is one of the most common questions I get asked and is probably best assessed after your first few driving lessons.
 There are number of factors involved such as how quickly you learn (people learn at different paces), the amount of previous experience you have as a road user, your age, as well as the frequency and duration of driving lessons and the amount of practising you have done between those lessons.
 However, the national average (for people who are able to practise between lessons) is for 45 hours of tuition (which works out as 22 x 2 hour lessons plus an hour before the test) with 22 hours of private practice (Driving Standards Agency statistics, 2006).
 Obviously this is an average so some people will need less and some people will need more.
 The best indication of whether you are ready to take your test is the amount of help and guidance you need on lessons.
 If you find that on your lessons that I am simply giving your directions, (telling you where to go, rather than how to do it), then you are probably ready to take your test.

 Q – My driving instructor is unavailable for my driving test.
 Can I use your car?

-A- I should start by highlighting that I would never allow my car to be used for a test by someone I’d never met before the day of the test (unless I personally knew the instructor concerned) and only allow my car to be used on a test by learners who have had regular lessons with me prior to booking a test.
+A- I should start by highlighting that I only allow my car to be used on a test by learners who have had regular lessons with me prior to booking a test but I would never allow my car to be used for a test by someone I’d never met before the day of the test (unless I personally knew the instructor concerned).
 However, I am happy to provide a mock test at least a week before your test so that you can be independently assessed that you are ready for your test.
 The mock test will conclude with some honest and constructive feedback.
 Please note that a mock test is provided without any obligation for further lessons or the use of my car on the test.

 Q – What is your pass rate?